-A Public Open Day will be held in July/August 2016 at the KNPS Visitors Centre (date and time to be confirmed).
+A Public Open Day will be held during the comment period.
 At this Open Day, a series of posters will be presented and members of the EIA team and Eskom's technical team will be available to discuss any aspects of the proposed project with stakeholders.